la2pixel/Code-Around-the-Code/README.md

 ### Why I Wrote This

-When I started my Master’s in Data Science (after a Bachelor's in Economics), I could write code but I couldn’t run it anywhere except my laptop.
+When I started my Master’s in [Quantitative Data Science Methods](https://uni-tuebingen.de/fakultaeten/wirtschafts-und-sozialwissenschaftliche-fakultaet/faecher/fachbereich-sozialwissenschaften/methodenzentrum/studium/msc-qds/) (after a Bachelor's in Economics), I could write code but I couldn’t run it anywhere except my laptop.
 I didn’t know what a shell was, or why code broke across machines.
 This guide is my attempt to document what I learned and what I wish had been available when I started: not just how to code, but how to operate confidently within the software ecosystem that surrounds the code.

 ---